allista/hangar/README.md

 ***
 ###WARNING: this is still BETA.
 There should be bugs.
 While fixing them and implementing new features I'll try as hard as I can to maintain backward compatibility, _but I can't guarantee it_.
 So if you plan to use it in your main game, **backup your saves**.

+###Known Issues###
+* Rovers moving on hangar's floor are like cows on ice.
+That's because all hangars (and other parts, I presume) have the **default** PhysicMaterial with friction coefficient set to 0.4.
+Don't know why, but changing that coefficient on the colliders in runtime does not change the friction.
+So I can't fix that.
+If anyone has an idea on this, PM me, please, on forum.
+* If a rover is built in VAB with its wheels "down", it will be launched from a hangar rotated by 90 degrees, because in VAB the "up" axis is actually the forward one.
+Build rovers in SPH to workaround; its more convenient anyway.
 ***

 ##Introduction##